3D Mammography at Nantucket Cottage Hospital

 October is Breast Cancer Awareness Month, a time when health care and advocacy organizations across the country work to increase awareness about the disease.
 Approximately 1 in 8 U.S. women will develop invasive breast cancer over the course of their lifetime.
 Besides skin cancer, breast cancer is the most commonly diagnosed type of cancer among American women, and breast cancer death rates are higher than those for any other cancer, besides lung cancer.
 A number of lifestyle changes have been shown in studies to decrease breast cancer risk, including limiting alcohol consumption, stopping smoking, controlling your weight and being physically active.
 Early detection is extremely important, and improves the chances that treatment will be successful.

-At its annual Health Fair on Oct.
-29th, 2016, Nantucket Cottage Hospital will be registering uninsured women over 40 for free mammograms.
+During Breast Cancer Awareness Month, Nantucket Cottage Hospital is registering uninsured and underinsured women over 40 for free mammograms.

 Nantucket Cottage Hospital’s Imaging Department combines the comfort and familiarity of a community hospital with the world-class expertise of its partners at Massachusetts General Hospital.
 Patient scans taken at the hospital with state-of-the-art equipment can be reviewed by staff physicians and radiologists, as well as confidentially transmitted to some of the best radiology specialists in the world at Massachusetts General Hospital for diagnosis.